 Saucony got its start back in 1898 and that longevity tells you the company must be doing something right.
 Search for running shoes for men, women, and kids (plus unisex options) using filters like needed arch support, surface on which they’ll be used, and the activity you’ll be doing, along with categories like color and size.

 The company’s website includes a Shoe Advisor feature for insight and advice, and shoppers can also “text with an expert” for even more assistance with selecting the right running shoe.
 The brand earns praise from podiatrists for aspects like cushioning and durability.

 Beyond Running Shoes

 Yes, the podiatrists recommended running shoes.
-But there are some brands that offer sandals and other shoe styles with support and cushioning well suited for walking.
+But if you’re just not that into the running shoe look, you’ve still got options.
+Here are some brands that offer sandals and other shoe styles with support and cushioning well suited for walking.

 Birkenstock shoes have become classic go-tos for a reason, with their well-known cork and latex footbed with a suede lining, deep heal cup, arch support features, and roomy toe box.
 A handy fitting guide helps you choose the proper size and learn how to break the shoes in.
 Birkenstock’s recent rise in popularity has led to a bunch of new styles too, so even if the classic sandal isn’t your look, you have other options.

 Vionic is another shoe brand that gets some love from podiatrists.
 The brand’s shoes offer arch support, stability, and cushioning to promote full-body alignment, and some shoes are even designed for people who suffer from plantar fasciitis.
 Vionic has lots of different shoe styles, including walking shoes, sandals, flats, and boots.